NicMcPhee/intro-to-evolutionary-computation/text/_pages/03-clean-up-search-implementation.markdown

 (search depth-first-search sample-problem [[3 3]] #{} 20)
 ```

-Our search now terminates, and the length of the `open` list never grows to
+Our search now terminates, and the length of the `frontier` list never grows to
 insane lengths because we never have duplicates there.
 Note that depth-first
 search *would* go off into an infinite search if we didn't limit the
 coordinates.
 Since our depth-first implementation applies the `up` move first,